 towards San Marcos.
 (Read more about this channel in Pallaruelo

 It then crosses a rivulet and continues downstream.

 cárcavos and a big door giving direct access to the workplace.
 Centered

-above the door is a plate (9) embossed with Commercial Union which
+above the door is a plate (17) embossed with Commercial Union which

-is a British Assurance company founded in 1861.
-The center of the plate features
+is a British Assurance company founded after the infamous of London in 1861.

 a dragon between flames.